 S.H.E.B.A.
 Rescue Foundation, Inc.

-I do love people and I am quite the social butterfly!
-I love to play, and need to be part of a family who can keep up with me!
-I am a lovable girl, and enjoy a nice cushiony place to sleep on.
-I am very active, and can scale a 6 Ft. fence with ease.
-Yet I think with room to explore, further training, and a lot of love and affection, (which will be returned a hundred fold), I can be a great addition to your family!
+I do enjoy being with people and I am quite the social butterfly!
+I am a lovable girl, and really like to play!
+I enjoy a nice cushiony place to sleep on, and I am a very good girl when in the house.
+When I am outside, I am very active.
+With room to explore, and a lot of love and affection, (which will be returned a hundred fold), I will be a great addition to your family!

 DONATIONS AND FOSTER HOMES DESPARATELY NEEDED!

 In rescuing animals, vet bills and foster homes are a constant need.
 I am limited as to what I can do for the animals in my care until another vet bill is paid.
 Rescues who received boarding there due to a lack of foster homes built up more than the vet care itself.
 If you would like to donate to help us help more animals you can donate straight to Green Country Veterinary Hospital in Sapulpa.
 I will make sure you get a tax deductible receipt.
 If you can foster a cat or dog, please contact me as soon as possible!
 See more about fostering below.

 The S.H.E.B.A.
 Rescue Foundation is located in Glenpool Oklahoma.
 We are a non profit organization .
 We help the Glenpool area and some surrounding areas.
 S.H.E.B.A Stands for Save our Helpless and Euthanasia Bound Animals.
 As of now, we do not have our own shelter.
 All of our animals are presently in foster homes .